simonjantsch/farkas/README.md

 ## Preconditions
-* The Gurobi Solver needs to be installed (https://www.gurobi.com/) and its python interface needs to be set up.
+* The Gurobi Solver needs to be installed (https://www.gurobi.com/) and its python interface needs to be set up (version 8.1.1 was used for the experiments in benchmark_runs).
 * To build models and validate subsystems, Prism needs to be installed (http://www.prismmodelchecker.org/), and prism-benchmarks (https://github.com/prismmodelchecker/prism-benchmarks) need to be checked-out.